 I've started a page for pictures and recordings of Sheboygan Bands of the 80s.
 Remember going to see The Boss, Alliance, Trinity, or EMF at the Downtowner?
 Soon they'll all be there... well, sooner or later.

-I've been dabbling in classic Macintosh computers lately, which is something I've always wanted to learn about; there's something so simple and elegant about the GUI of these machines.
-I've got two of them so far (running System 7.1), and have a fair grasp of how the operating system is used.
+I've started dabbling in classic Macintosh computers, which is something I've always wanted to learn about; there's something so simple and elegant about the GUI of these machines.
+I've got three of them so far (running System 7), and have a fair grasp of how the operating system is used.
 Both LocalTalk and AppleTalk are working (with the participation of a Linux box acting as a server), and my most recent accomplishment is getting TCP/IP working using MacTCP (click the link for details).